MarkWinkler/MarkWinkler.github.io/README.md

 <a href="url"><img src="https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Desktop-wireframe.jpg" align="center" width="572"></a>

 This idea was then taken on, and development begun.
 I started development by ensuring HTML5 semantics are used throughout.
 My aim was to minimise additional divs and aim to stick to semantics as much as possible.
+This improves maintainability and results in a clearer code.

 Responsiveness was the key.
 Throughout the development, whenever a new style was created, it was tested across large variety of resolutions from 2k down to mobile sizes.
 This ensured that breakpoints are applied to any new styles as required.

 Validation was run against the HTML multiple times, with only two times highlighting a warnings, which were missing header tag from a section and table row and coloumn count not matching.

 The rest of the process was an incremental development.
-Make a few changes, then use live preview or refresh the page to ensure it worked as intended.
+Make a few changes, then use live preview or refresh the page to ensure it worked as intended, then commit changes to Git.

 ### Branching

-What I used branching for was the attempt to add the escape key to close the popup windows.
+What I used branching for was the attempt to add the escape key to close the popup windows developed for the employee section.
 I decided to use branching, as this development required a lot of changes to the JavaScript and I was not sure if I can make it work.
 Luckily, I managed to, after working through a few possible solutions and have merged it with my `master` branch.

-I have kept in the old branch for clarity.
+I have kept in the old branch in for clarity.

 ### Javascript Development

 Javascript was rather difficult, as I do not have much experience in using it.
 Luckily, using the lab example (which I have implemented for the menu), I was able to use the same principle to create popup windows.
 This included the highly encouraged eventlisteners, adding classes to the classlist to display the window and the variety of ways in which the window can be closed (including accessibility for keyboard controls).

+## Principles of Design (PARC)
+Reference [9]

+Proximity - I have made my website layout clear, with separate sections for each menu item.
+There is sufficient padding between sections and all titled with semantic elements, to ensure these are a clear break-down.
+I have tested the website without CSS too, and the flow of information would make it simple for a screen reader to process the information too.

+Alignment - This is demonstrated by the  profile picture at the top which is closely aligned to the header, suggesting Mark Winkler - Portfolio is related to the image.
+Further down the site Location and the short description is aligned to Google Maps and the same can be found for the Contact and employement sections.

+Repetition - The first example of this is the navigation menu on the left which is consistently visible on larger devices.
+On top of this, other than the introduction section, headers, fonts, logo sizes are all kept the same to ensure the same experience throughout the portfolio.

+Contrast - The biggest contrast is between the navigation menu and main section of the website.
+This is to ensure, the navigation can be found quickly and it stands out.
+There is also a slight contrast in the introduction section which aims to capture the attention of visitors.

 ## Tests